ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 EAP (Extensible Authentication Protocol) method.
 At a minimum, IKEv2 takes two round trips to set up both an IKE SA and a Child SA.
 If EAP is used, this exchange may be expanded.

-Any SA used by IKEv2 can be rekeyed before expiration, which is usually based either on time or number of bytes encrypted.
+Any SA used by IKEv2 can be re-keyed before expiration, which is usually based either on time or number of bytes encrypted.

 There is an extension to IKEv2 that allows session resumption {{?RFC5723}}.